sledorze/HaxeManual/md/manual/dictionary.md

 ##### Abstract Syntax Tree (AST)
 The AST is the result of **parsing** Haxe code into a typed structure.
-This structure is exposed to macros through the types defined in the file `haxe/macro/Expr.hx` of the Haxe standard library.
+This structure is exposed to macros through the types defined in the file `haxe/macro/Expr.hx` of the Haxe Standard Library.

 ##### Accessor method
 An **accessor method** (or short **accessor**) for a field named `field` of type `T` is a **getter** named `get_field` of type `Void->T` or a **setter** named `set_field` of type `T->T`.